siemens/OOASP/README.md

 The package usage and new features are showcased in the jupyter notebooks inside the folder [usage](usage).

-In order to create a configuration using the command line use the file `run.py` found in the [ooasp](ooasp) directory.
-This program allows for the specification of an initial partial configuration using arguments in the format `--component N` where `N` refers to the number of components present in the initial configuration and `component` to the class name of the component. *Example: `python ooasp/run.py --elementA 5`*
+In order to create a configuration using the command line use the file `app.py` found in the [ooasp](ooasp) directory.
+This program allows for the specification of an initial partial configuration using arguments in the format `--component N` where `N` refers to the number of components present in the initial configuration and `component` to the class name of the component.*Example: `python ooasp/app.py --elementA 5`*

+- For benchmarking add the options: `--stats=2 --outf=2 -q` to obtain a JSON.
+Then inspect the "OOASP" section.
+- For visualizing the configuration use: `--view`

 ### Documentation